Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Study Design

 \subsection{Experimental Setups}

-\textbf{Metric:} {We report the \textit{pass@10 rate} of the translated programs (i.e., programs in the target PL) on the test cases provided by LiveCodeBench to reflect the computational accuracy of the translation results.
+\textbf{Metric:} We report the \textit{pass@10 rate} of the translated programs (i.e., programs in the target PL) on the test cases provided by LiveCodeBench to reflect the computational accuracy of the translation results.
 The metric measures the ratio of tasks on which the translator LLM successfully generates a correct translation in at least one out of ten attempts.
-Compared with text-based metrics like BLEU and Exact Match rate, the execution-based \textit{pass@10} metric can measure the semantic equivalence of the translation results based on the high-quality tests provided in LiveCodeBench.
+Compared with text-based metrics like BLEU and Exact Match rate, the execution-based \textit{pass@10} metric can measure the semantic equivalence of the translation results based on the tests provided by LiveCodeBench.
 The metric is widely adopted in code generation \cite{livecodebench,pseudoeval} and translation studies \cite{icse25intertrans}.
-Note that we use \textit{pass@10} rather than using \textit{pass@1} for one attempt, because we aim to investigate the maximum potential of the studied strategies and LLMs in code translation, considering the higher translation accuracy achieved with ten attempts than one single attempt demonstrated by existing study \cite{icse25intertrans}, as well as the practical feasibility of filtering out the incorrect translations based on the source program's behavior as discussed in \Cref{subsec:codetransbg}.
-The result of \textit{pass@1} shows similar trends.}
+Note that we use \textit{pass@10} to investigate the potential of the studied translation strategies and LLMs, considering the higher translation accuracy achieved with ten attempts than one single attempt demonstrated by existing study \cite{icse25intertrans} and the practical feasibility of filtering translation results by referring to the original program's behavior as we discuss in \Cref{subsec:codetransbg}.
+In addition, we discuss \textit{pass@\{2,4,6,8\}} in RQ1.